-Choosing a qualified contractor is the basis for satisfactory cooperation.
-We will guide you through the process of choosing the right software development company – by introducing you to the key documents in the procurement process.
+Choosing a qualified contractor is the basis for a successful partnership. in this guide, we will take you through the procurement process for a software development company – by introducing you to the key documents in the procurement cycle.

 Procurement vs Purchasing – know your process

 Many people use both terms interchangeably.
 However, purchasing is a simple transaction where organisations pay for and receive goods or services, agreeing on the quality/price ratio.
-By contrast, Procurement defines an entire process of product/service selection, including research of the provider, the quality specifications, deadlines and milestones, contracts and negotiations, purchase of the product/service, and further maintenance or updates, related to the company growth.
+By contrast, procurement defines an entire process of product/service selection, including research of providers, quality specifications, deadlines and milestones, contracts and negotiations, purchase of the product/service (processing purchase requisitions/requests and purchase orders), as well as further management or updates related to the company growth.

-As Procurement is a term that covers several core business functions, it should be considered as a critical part of any organisation’s corporate strategy.
-In IT, it is usually used to develop dedicated software, and continuously improve its features by taking into account current business needs – which are defined by the RFx documentation.
+As procurement is a term that covers several core business functions, it should be considered a critical part of any organisation’s corporate strategy.
+In IT, it is often used to develop dedicated software through a technology partner, and continuously improve its features by taking into account current business needs – which are defined by the RFx and other procurement documentation.

-RFx’s – the basics of the procurement process
+RFXS – the basis of the procurement process

-The primary goal of each RFx (RFI, RFP, RFQ) document is to help you choose the perfect supplier.
-By creating a systematic, transparent and fair purchasing process, the company reduces risk and avoids additional costs.
+The primary goal of each Request for X (RFx) document – e.g. Request for Information RFI), Request for Proposal (RFP), and Request for Quotation (RFQ) – is to help you choose a perfect supplier and avoid risks connected to selecting a wrong vendor.
+By creating a systematic, transparent and fair purchasing process, the purchasing company reduces risk and avoids additional costs.

 |Request for information (RFI)||Request for proposal (RFP)||Request for quotation (RFQ)|